For many years the farm drainage industry has been evolving. The concept has remained the same

 After the success of the unit and seeing the benefit of 2 tile the two decide to offer a tile plow to the public and Richland Micro Drainage was born.
 The main benefits of the Richland Micro plow and 2 tile are:

 - Lower cost on equipment.
-The Richland Micro Plow cost as low as $7000, and a much smaller
+The Richland Micro Plow is a low price solution, and a much smaller

 tractor can be used to pull it, 17,000 lb. or larger.